gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/about_this_guide.rst

 This guide assumes a basic familiarity with the Ada 95 language, as described in the International Standard ANSI/ISO/IEC-8652:1995, January 1995.
-Reference manuals for Ada 95, Ada 2005, and Ada 2012 are included in the GNAT documentation package.
+Reference manuals for Ada 95, Ada 2005, Ada 2012 and Ada 2022 are included in the GNAT documentation package.